 Internal Audit is responsible for providing internal auditing services university-wide.
-Analysis of this audit universe reveals the existence of a multitude of business objectives and activities.
-These objectives and activities serve to accomplish the university's vision and campus-based missions, in service both to and on behalf of a wide variety of constituents.
+Analysis of the university's audit universe reveals the existence of a dynamic multitude of business objectives and activities.
+These objectives and activities serve to accomplish the university's vision and campusbased missions, in service both to and on behalf of a wide variety of constituents.
 These constituents influence the university's operations in various forms.
-As the state's proclaimed flagship higher education institution, the university is particularly sensitive and subject to rigorous scrutiny of interested media, legislators, and the public at large.
-Competition for recognition as being among the top higher education and research institutions in the country demands high quality faculty and services and commitments under collaborative, contractual relationships with countless non-university entities.
-As an institution of higher education in the state of Colorado, the university receives funding from and is subject to a host of state mandates; however legislation passed in fiscal year 2010 and 2011 has removed some of the previous state requirements in academic, capital, and financial operations.
+As the state's flagship higher education institution, the university is subject to the rigorous scrutiny of interested media, legislators, and the public at large.
+Striving for continued recognition as being among the top higher education and research institutions in the country demands high quality faculty and services and commitments under collaborative, contractual relationships with countless non-university entities.
+As an institution of higher education in the state of Colorado, the university receives funding from, and is subject to, a host of state mandates; however legislation passed in fiscal year 2010 and 2011 has removed most of the previous state requirements in academic, capital, and financial operations.
 The transition from these state requirements to university rules and policies presents its own unique set of risks.
 Significant federal funding for financial aid and research also bring a myriad of external and ever increasing mandates.
-Finally, donors provide much needed funding, which influence specific activities, outcomes, and expectations.
+Finally, donors provide much needed funding, which finances specific activities and drives outcomes and expectations.